About me

 • Builds long-lasting intuition for solving concurrent programming challenges

-Book for Your Team Limited spots available for Q3/Q4 2025
+Book for Your Team

 Selected publications